 BACKGROUND

 Gastric outlet obstruction (GOO) is one of the main complications in stage IV gastric cancer patients.
 This condition is usually managed by gastrojejunostomy (GJ).
-However, gastric partitioning (GP) has been described as an alternative to overcome possible drawbacks of GJ, such as delayed gastric emptying and tumor bleeding.
+However, gastric partitioning (GP) has been described as an alternative to overcoming possible drawbacks of GJ, such as delayed gastric emptying and tumor bleeding.

 AIM